 Work one shelf at a time and keep a trash bag outside on the deck if weather allows.
 Vacuum cracks where shelf meets wall, then empty the canister away from the house.
 Wipe with hot soapy water, dry well, then decide whether any shelf liner needs replacement.

 Avoid spraying random aerosols into food storage.
 That move rarely reaches larvae deep in a crevice, and it complicates professional treatment later.
+If ants are also trailing along the backsplash after warm days, note that separately; ant control may apply once we see whether the kitchen story is ants, moths, or both.

 How professional service fits